What comes to mind when you hear or read the word community?

 CoPs need to accept and encourage varying levels of participation - it is common to have different levels of participation in the community and acceptance of this can help in figuring out how best to engage the community members.

-CoPs are strengthened when participants operate within public and private community spaces - encouraging individual or group activities that are shared publicly or privately (i.e. creating a blog to share activities or having small group meet-ups or video calls) can strengthen the community of practice.
+CoPs are strongest when participants operate within public and private community spaces - encouraging individual or group activities that are shared publicly or privately (i.e. creating a blog to share activities or having small group meet-ups or video calls) can strengthen the community of practice.

 CoPs focus on value - the thematic domain is the glue that binds the participants together and they are heightened by their shared practices.